 [The beneficiary's] knowledge is different from that ordinarily encountered in the field by virtue of the fact that he has been specifically trained in the processes and procedures that [the petitioning organization] wishes to be employed in each of its projects, consistent with its SEI-CMM Level 5 quality assurance methodologies.
-Moreover, in his tenure with [the petitioning organization], he has more than five years of practical, advanced, highly specialized, practical knowledge of [the petitioning organization's] SEI-CMM Level 5 software development and maintenance process as it is specifically customized to meet the quality and operational requirements of assignments involving the design, development, and maintenance of application systems across a variety of business application and technology domains for [the petitioning organization's] clients in the international marketplace.
-[The beneficiary] has also acquired considerable knowledge of [the petitioning organization's] onsite-offshore software development process, which utilizes high-speed satellite data links, as well as voice and video communications that allow onsite and offshore project teams to work together to provide [the third party client] with high quality, timely, and cost-effective software services.
-Through his onsite and offshore project experience, [the beneficiary] has also acquired significant knowledge of the programming, networking, database, operating systems, and development tools environments within which the clients Supply Information and Products Systems are developed.
+In his tenure with [the petitioning organization], [the beneficiary] has well over three and a half years of practical, advanced, highly specialized knowledge of [the petitioning organization's] SEI-CMM Level 5 software development and maintenance process as it is customized to meet the quality and operational requirements of projects involving systems administration support for [a third party client project].
+[The beneficiary] also has knowledge of [the petitioning organization's] onsite-offshore software development process, which utilizes high-speed satellite data links, as well as voice and video communications, that allow our onsite and offshore project teams to work together to provide [the third party client] with high quality, timely, and cost-effective software services.
+He also has significant knowledge of [the third party client's project].